 - A helpful 404 page.
 Should your users encounter a 404 error, make sure their buying experience does not end there.
 Build a 404 page that provides them with the means to continue searching for products or return to the homepage.

 - Intuitive site structure.
-Search engines and users should be able to understand how to navigate your site in order to locate any page.
+Search engines and users should be able to understand how to navigate your site to locate any page.

 - Optimized images.
 Add descriptive alt text to each of your images to accommodate image searches and to keep your site ADA-friendly.
 Keywords within the text can also help users find what they're looking for while adding relevancy to search queries.

 Choosing Shopify as your eCommerce platform has distinct SEO advantages.
-From automatic sitemap generation to built-in headers, it has a number of SEO-friendly features that are already applied when you create your site.
+From automatic sitemap generation to built-in headers, it has some SEO-friendly features that are already applied when you create your site.
 However, to truly optimize your site for SEO success, you’ll want to follow this Shopify SEO checklist.

 More Shopify SEO Tips